aadelalqaabi/TASK-Foundation-CheatSheet/JS.md

 # Objects

-The structure of object is a pair of `variable:value`
+The structure of object is a pair of `key:value`

 ```js
 // To create an object